 The following flowchart summarizes the steps described above in quantifying nonparticipant spillover for each measure category specified/installed by the design professionals and vendors.

 7. FREE-RIDERSHIP AND "LIKE" SPILLOVER RESULTS

-This chapter presents the total free-ridership results, "like" spillover results, nonparticipant "like" spillover results, and trends for UI's Energy Blueprint, Energy Opportunities, and Small Business Programs.
+This chapter presents the total free-ridership results, "like" spillover results, and nonparticipant "like" spillover results.

 7.1 TOTAL PARTICIPANT FREE-RIDERSHIP RESULTS